Frozen Plantains (Storage Tips)

 2. Line a tray with parchment paper and arrange the slices on top.

-3. If referred, you can sprinkle salt on it to enhance the plantain’s sweetness.
+3. If referred, then you can sprinkle salt on it to enhance the plantain’s sweetness.

-4. Let this freeze for a few hours.
+4. Then, let this freeze for a few hours.

 5. Transfer the frozen slices into freezer bags and keep them in your freezer for as long as possible.